-It must come before giving out business cards, designing letterhead and in many cases a company website, as many business’ sites are designed with the logo’s design and color scheme in mind.
+It must come before giving out business cards, designing letterhead and in many cases a company website, as many business’ sites are developed with the logo’s design and colour scheme in mind.

-Still, there are several universal factors that all business can consult when deliberating as to their logo’s general design and color scheme.
+Still, there are several universal factors that all business can consult when deliberating as to their logo’s general design and colour scheme.

-Color and Graphical Relevance
+1 – Colour and Graphical Relevance

-Simplicity and Accessibility
+2 – Simplicity and Accessibility